Vostok.Logging

 • Application terminates abruptly without flushing/disposing async loggers.

-Reporting of events loss (metrics, diagnostic messages) is implementation-specific (see usage tips for , and logs).
+Reporting of events loss (metrics, diagnostic messages) is implementation-specific (see usage tips for file, console and Hercules logs).